 “Retail is not dying, it’s simply evolving,” says Reyhle.
 “Consumers are demanding stronger experiences.”
 Which means some of Von Maur’s traditional tendencies – old-school service and live music – are a strength in modern times.

-DSM’s single-item focus – a new direction for retail?
+DMS’s single-item focus – a new direction for retail?

 The opening of Dover Street Parfums Market in Paris offers a glimpse of a different retail direction.
 Rather than offering a wide range of categories, this multibrand space – which the Dover Street Market (DSM) brand calls a “satellite store” – homes in on fragrances and beauty products.